Team-Zemo/omninet-security-web/README.md

 # OmniNet

-A modern React application built with Vite and styled with Tailwind CSS.
+A modern React application built with Vite.

 ## Features

 - ⚡ Vite for fast development and building
 - ⚛️ React 19 with modern hooks
-- 🎨 Tailwind CSS for utility-first styling
 - 🧭 React Router for navigation
 - 📦 Zustand for state management
 - 🔥 React Hot Toast for notifications